sssngth/documents-and-policies/Lido Ethereum Block Proposer Rewards Policy.md

 This policy aims to outline how NOs participating in Lido should distribute rewards obtained due to block proposals, including potential MEV rewards, what mechanisms or infrastructure may be used in execution of those, how rewards will be distributed, and how these activities will be monitored.

 ## C. Scope
-This policy applies to the Lido on Ethereum protocol, the NOs that participate in the permissioned [Curated](#Curated-Module), [Simple Distributed Validator Technology (Simple DVT or SDVT)](#Simple-Distributed-Validator-Technology-Module-Simple-DVT-SDVT), and/or upcoming permissionless [Community Staking Module (CSM)](#Community-Staking-Module-CSM) of [Lido V2's](#Lido-V2) [Staking Router](#Staking-Router), the validators that they operate as a part of the protocol, and additional parties who play substantial roles in the process of block proposal as a result of their provision of services utilized by the NOs in the execution of block proposals, such as relays and relay operators.
+This policy applies to the Lido on Ethereum protocol, the NOs that participate in the permissioned [Curated Module (CM)](#Curated-Module-CM), [Simple Distributed Validator Technology Module (Simple DVT, SDVT or SDVTM)](#Simple-Distributed-Validator-Technology-Module-Simple-DVT-SDVT-Or-SDVTM), and/or upcoming permissionless [Community Staking Module (CSM)](#Community-Staking-Module-CSM) of [Lido V2's](#Lido-V2) [Staking Router](#Staking-Router), the validators that they operate as a part of the protocol, and additional parties who play substantial roles in the process of block proposal as a result of their provision of services utilized by the NOs in the execution of block proposals, such as relays and relay operators.

 ## D. Policy Statement